pda/guzzle.github.com/_sources/guide/service/service_descriptions.txt

 Use Dynamic and Concrete Commands
 ---------------------------------

 Web service clients can utilize both concrete and dynamic commands.
-When retrieving a command by name (``$command = $client->getCommand('command_name')``), the client will first check if it has a service description and if the service descriptions has a command defined by the name of 'command_name.'
+When retrieving a command by name (``$command = $client->getCommand('command_name')``), the client will first check if it has a service description and if the service description has a command defined by the name of 'command_name.'
 If the client has a dynamic command named 'command_name', then a dynamic command will be created and returned.
 If the client does not have a service description or its service description does not have a command defined by that name, it will see if a concrete command class maps to that name.
 If it does, it will create the concrete command class and return it.
 Whether or not the command is a concrete command or dynamic command doesn't matter to the end-developer as long as the developer can execute the command and get back a valuable response.

 Concrete commands
 ~~~~~~~~~~~~~~~~~